ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 nal_temporal_id_plus1 minus 1 indicates a temporal identifier for the NAL unit.
 The value of nal_temporal_id_plus1 MUST NOT be equal to 0.
 (TID)

-## Systems and transport interfaces
+## Systems and transport interfaces (informative)

-In addition to releasing specifications on V3C {{ISO.IEC.23090-5}} and {{ISO.IEC.23090-12}}, MPEG is conducting further systems level work on file format level to encapsulate compressed V3C content.
+In addition to releasing specifications on V3C applications {{ISO.IEC.23090-5}} and {{ISO.IEC.23090-12}}, MPEG conducted further systems level work on file formats to encapsulate compressed V3C content.
 The seventh edition of the ISOBMFF specification {{ISO.IEC.14496-12}} introduces a new media handler 'volv', intended to support volumetric visual media.
 It also specifies other structures to enable development of derived specifications detailing how various volumetric visual media may be stored in ISOBMFF.

-One of such derived specifications is {{ISO.IEC.23090-10}}, which focuses on defining how V3C content SHOULD be stored in a file and streamed over DASH.
+One of such derived specifications is {{ISO.IEC.23090-10}}, which defines how V3C content can be stored in a file and streamed over DASH.
 To a large extent ISO/IEC 23090-10 focuses on describing how ISOBMFF boxes and syntax elements may be used to store volumetric media, but in some cases new boxes and syntax elements are introduced to accommodate the fundamentally different type of new media.
-While the specification is not directly relevant for defining RTP payload format for V3C atlas data, it is a useful resource that SHOULD be considered especially when designing ingestion of encoded V3C content into RTP streaming pipelines.
+While the specification is not directly relevant for defining RTP payload format for V3C atlas data, it is a useful resource that may be considered especially when designing ingestion of encoded V3C content into RTP streaming pipelines.

-# V3C Atlas RTP payload format
+# V3C atlas RTP payload format

 ## General

-This section describes details related to V3C atlas RTP payload definitions.
+This section describes details related to V3C atlas RTP payload format definitions.
 Aspects related to RTP header, RTP payload header and general payload structure are considered along with different packetization modes.

-## RTP Header
+## RTP header

 The format of the RTP header is specified in {{RFC3550}} and replicated below in {{fig-RTP-header}} for convenience.
 This payload format uses the fields of the header in a manner consistent with that specification.